Tule Springs Fossil Beds National Monument — Photo courtesy of Terrisa Meeks

 Bison fossil found in the Tule Spring Fossil Beds — Photo courtesy of Jill DeStefano / Protectors of Tule Springs

-Although you may need a tour to see some of the more remote and intact fossils, hiking through the monument gives you the chance to see an undeveloped piece of the desert right next to tracts of suburban homes, which is an unusual combination.
+Although you may need a tour to see some of the more remote and intact fossils, hiking through the monument gives you the chance to see wild, undeveloped desert and the Upper Las Vegas Wash.
+The distinctive badlands and seasonal wetlands are very different than the terrain commonly seen on other hikes in Las Vegas.

-One popular spot is close to the Nevada State Park that shares its name, Tule Springs (more formally known as Floyd Lamb State Park).
-At the intersection of North Durango Drive and Moccasin Road, hikers drop into a Badlands that stretches for miles.
+One popular spot for access into the monument is close to Tule Springs Park, more formally known as Floyd Lamb Park.
+At the intersection of North Durango Drive and Moccasin Road, hikers drop into a badlands that stretches for miles.
 You won’t find any trails, but you will find a few old ATV trails to follow through the desert.

 Plans to develop the monument are still in their infancy.
 Recently, a fundraising drive was held to bring in money for signage so that people can have some idea about what’s in the fossil beds and why they’re important.